 Future potential legal risks to the accessibility of the estimated resource may include changes in the designation of the greater sage-grouse as an endangered species by the USFWS because the Property lies within a greater sage-grouse core area as defined by the state of Wyoming.
 In September 2015, the USFWS issued its finding that the greater sage-grouse does not warrant protection under the Endangered Species Act (ESA).
 The USFWS reached this determination after evaluating the species' population status, along with the collective efforts by the BLM and U.S. Forest Service, state agencies, private landowners and other partners to conserve its habitat.
-After a thorough analysis of the best available scientific information and tarking into account ongoing key conservation efforts and the precise, there could potentially be an impact on future expansion operations.
+After a thorough analysis of the best available scientific information and taking into account ongoing key conservation efforts and their projected benefits, the USFWS determined the species does not face the risk of extinction now or in the foreseeable future and therefore does not need protection under the ESA.
+Should future decisions vary, or state or federal agencies alter their management of the species, there could potentially be an impact on future expansion operations.
 However, URE continues to work closely with the WGFD and the BLM to mitigate impacts to the greater sage-grouse.